rkrishn7/couchsync/README.md

 - Navigate to the [extensions](chrome://extensions) page
 - Enable *Developer Mode* in the upper right hand corner of the page
-- Click "Load Unpacked" to load the unpacked plugin build
+- Click "Load Unpacked" to load the unpacked plugin build (or load a bundled one)
 - Open the *build* folder the script produced

-For a production build, you'll need to rename the chunk in manifest.json to the outputted chunk by webpack.
-Need a better solution, but this works for now.

 That's it!
 You should see the plugin icon where the rest of the extensions live.
+You'll need to pin the plugin too see it on the extensions bar.
 If you need to build again, click the plugin's refresh button on the extensions page after doing so.

 ### `yarn eject`